TechnologyEnhancedLearning/TELBlazor/README.md

 			fi
 		```

-#### Building the package
-- To build a package
-	- nuget config
-		- ensure the feed is still set to local```<add key="TELBlazorPackageSource" value="%LOCAL_PACKAGES_PATH%" />```
-	- Package.settings.props.local to create package
-		- NugetPackagesOutputPath -> LOCAL_PACKAGES_PATH
-		- UseTELBlazorComponentsProjectReference -> true
-		- TELBlazorPackageVersion -> 9.9.9-local of something higher than you have
-		- DisablePackageGeneration -> false
-	- delete lock files
-	- build solution
-	- change package.settings.props.local to consume package
-		- UseTELBlazorComponentsProjectReference -> false
-		- DisablePackageGeneration -> true
-	- build solution

-#### Running the projects
-- depending on whether your consuming a package or using a project reference set package.settings.props.local UseTELBlazorComponentsProjectReference to what you want
-- run wasmserverhost to see the showcase as blazor wasm prerendered
-- run wasmstaticclient to see pure wasm site

-#### Testing the project
-- you can use the test runner
-- runsettings allows configuration of headless and tracing|
-- packagesettings.props sets thresholds
-- running at solution level ./run-tests-and-report-with-env-values.ps1 (see in the file for specific arguments you may want to set)
-	- will produce a test coverage site [your repo folder]/TELBlazor/CoverageReport/index.html
+### Troubleshooting

-### Troubleshooting Package build errors
+#### Package build errors
 - delete local `TELBlazor.Components` packages
 - check `TELBlazorPackageVersion` has been incremented
 - delete lock files
 - clean solution
 - check environment values in `props` and `nuget.config`
 - restore nuget packages
 - restore solution
 - if still not working delete bin and obj
 - if still not working close visual studio and reopen
 - if there are still issues its easier to problem solve by using a random very high `TELBlazor.Components` package version number and ensuring it fails and says it found the source but not the version
+#### Git commit names
+- git commit names can be caught locally
+- if they are not
+	- fetch, pull, squash to before the change and then git push force

 ## How to consume TELBlazor.Components